-I can even understand when some poor sole has suicide attempts under drug influence.
+I can even understand when some poor soul has suicide attempts under drug influence.

-However, every other cause that forces one to end the life abruptly is simply the lack of character.
+However, every other cause that forces one to end one life abruptly is simply the lack of character.

 Especially it's true if that person is a man.

-Every man, starting from the young age must work on building confidence, character, toughness, and resistance to unpleasant surprises in life.
+Every man, starting from a young age must work on building confidence, character, toughness, and resistance to unpleasant surprises in life.

 I don't need to count them here since you can recall yours.

-In our young age, we think about future life as a continuous sunny day, yet, every person learns earlier or later that life sucks.
-It takes strong character to hold your ground.
+At our young age, we think about future life as a continuous sunny day, yet, every person learns earlier or later that life sucks.
+It takes a strong character to hold your ground.

 What if you don't have strong character; what if you are not that tough?